Degeneration of K3 surfaces with non-symplectic automorphisms: Introduction

 \subsection{Acknowledgments}

 I am grateful to Yuji Odaka for the discussion from which this study originated (see Remark \ref{rem:orientation}).
-I thank Simon Brandhorst, Tetsushi Ito, Teruhisa Koshikawa, Yukiyoshi Nakkajima, and Takeshi Saito for helpful comments and discussions.
+I thank Simon Brandhorst, Kazuhiro Ito, Tetsushi Ito, Teruhisa Koshikawa, Yukiyoshi Nakkajima, and Takeshi Saito for helpful comments and discussions.
+I thank the anonymous referee for helpful suggestions.